keploy/keploy/README-UnitGen.md

 ### → Setup for Other Languages

-- Set the API key, as mentioned in pre-requisites above:
+- Ensure you've set the API key, as mentioned in pre-requisites above:

   ```shell
   export API_KEY=xxxx
   ```

-- Ensure that your unit test report format is Cobertura(it's very common).
+- Ensure that your unit test report format is **Cobertura**(it's very common).
-- Generate tests using Keploy:
+- Generate tests using keploy-gen:
   ```bash
   keploy gen --sourceFilePath="<path to source code file>" --testFilePath="<path to existing unit test file>" --testCommand="<cmd to execute unit tests>" --coverageReportPath="<path to cobertura-coverage.xml>"
   ```